-Although it would take him some months to win back his Hollywood friends and the general public when he returned home, Tony Martin was comfortable with himself and had the satisfaction of overcoming his own self-doubt and the humiliation that he encountered along the way during his military service.
+Although it would take him some months to win back his Hollywood friends and the general public upon his return home, Tony Martin was comfortable with himself and had the satisfaction of overcoming his own self-doubt and the humiliation he had encountered during his military service.
 There is no doubt that the high points were his service with the ATC ICD and the AAFTC Orchestra.
-It was unfair and unfortunate that the AAF did not commission Martin as an officer when he had certainly earned his gold bars.
-However, if he had been commissioned, Martin would have rejoined Glenn Miller rather than fill a very important role in the CBI.
-Perhaps there was a larger destiny and duty that Tony Martin was supposed to accomplish.
+It was unfair and unfortunate that the AAF did not commission Martin as an officer, despite his having certainly earned his gold bars.
+However, if he had been commissioned, Martin would have rejoined Glenn Miller rather than fill a significant role in the CBI.
+Perhaps there was a larger destiny, purpose, and duty that Tony Martin was supposed to accomplish.